UEFA Champions League semifinals headline This Week's Soccer on TV and Online

 CONCACAF Champions League

-8 p.m. -Fox Sports 1, fuboTV, TUDN USA – Atlanta United vs Philadelphia Union
+8 p.m. -Fox Sports 1, fuboTV, TUDN USA – Philadelphia Union vs Atlanta United

 Copa Libertadores